 - Flux pen: the flux pen content aids the flowing of a lead-free solder.

-- Solder vacuum pump: this tool helps you removing the solder left behind when desoldering components.
+- Solder vacuum pump: this tool helps you removing the solder left when desoldering components.

 A voltage supply may not be essential in simple and beginner projects, but it is a really practical tool when it comes to circuits.
-It allows you to power your circuits before they are finished, to test individual circuits, to experiment, etc. Nowadays, simple bench DC power supplies aren’t that expensive anymore, in fact you can get one for less than $100.
-Take a look at the best bench power supply for electronics hobbyists.
+It allows you to power your circuits before they are finished, to test individual circuits, to experiment, etc. Nowadays, simple bench DC power supplies aren’t that expensive anymore.
+In fact, you can get one for less than $100.
+Read the best bench power supply for electronics hobbyists buying guide.

 Needle-nose Pliers and Wire Cutter

 A needle-nose pliers is always handy.
 You should absolutely get one.
 Wire cutters are also absolutely essential.
 You can take a look at these 5 pliers that cost less than $5 each.

 Hot glue is great.
 It is very handy for a wide variety of applications if you want to make something stick together.
 In electronics, hot glue is perfect to fix your circuit into a surface or to attach cables together.
 As the glue is an insulating material, it can help you protect your circuitry.
 Check our post about hot glue guns: best hot glue guns – our budget and top picks.

 You may also like: 4 hot glue tricks for your electronics projects

 There are components with really small screws and with specific shapes and so, at some point in your projects, you’ll need a precision screwdriver.
 We recommend you getting a set take comes with extension bits because you’ll need all of them sooner or later.
 Take a look at best precision screwdriver sets – our budget and top picks.

 Tweezers are very useful to manipulate the small electronics components.
 The tweezers below have an extremely small and pointed tip, which is perfect for electronics.